 Mound City - Karnak is a very small town located in the state of Illinois.
 With a population of 2,524 people and just one neighborhood, Mound City - Karnak is the 511th largest community in Illinois.

-Because occupations involving physical labor dominate the local economy, Mound City - Karnak is generally considered to be a blue-collar town.
-35.34% of the Mound City - Karnak workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Mound City - Karnak is a blue-collar town, with 35.34% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Mound City - Karnak is a town of sales and office workers, transportation and shipping workers, and service providers.
 There are especially a lot of people living in Mound City - Karnak who work in office and administrative support (11.39%), sales jobs (11.39%), and healthcare (7.70%).

 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Mound City - Karnak has relatively fewer families with younger children, and/or college students.
 Combined, this makes Mound City - Karnak a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.